3 Holiday Cookie Recipes Using Pastured Pork Lard

 I have a special treat for you just in time for the Holidays!

-3 Special cookie recipes that use the healthy pastured pork lard I’m always raving about!
+3 Special Cookie recipes that use the healthy pastured pork lard I’m always raving about!

-I found these recipes in The Fat Kitchen Cookbook by Andrea Chesman, which I highly recommend as a cookbook.
 It dives deep into all the traditional ways you can use animal fats in cooking, baking and frying and WHY they are so healthy for you.

 If you haven’t started using lard in your kitchen yet, these recipes will give you something to try and this blog post will help you see why: